AriveIT/Expressive-World-Models/README.md

 and done in tandem with Triston Grayston whose repository is [here](https://github.com/tristongrayston/Expressive_World_Models/tree/main).
 We experimented with three deep learning architectures to learn three different environments.

+ppo.ipynb includes an implementation of Proximal Policy Optimization (PPO) from scratch to get exploitative trajectories in the Pendulum environments.

 # Architectures

 ## Residual Connection